Skip to main content

 1. Substantial Understatement of Income: If you fail to report 25% or more of your gross income on your tax return, the IRS can extend the statute of limitations to six years.
 Once the six-year limitations period applies, it applies to all items on the tax return, not just the specific item or items that were omitted.
 For example, the IRS could disallow a deduction unrelated to the omitted gross income.

 2. No Filed Tax Return or Fraudulent Activity: There is no statute of limitations if a taxpayer fails to file a tax return or files a fraudulent return.
-In such cases, the IRS can initiate an audit anytime, without time restrictions.
+In such cases, the IRS can initiate an audit at any time, without time restrictions.
 Complying with tax filing requirements and ensuring accurate reporting is crucial to avoid potential consequences.

 3. Omission of Foreign Income: For individuals with unreported foreign income exceeding $5,000 generated from certain offshore accounts or assets, the statute of limitations extends to six years.
 This provision aligns with efforts to combat offshore tax evasion and non-compliance.